smbl64/humble-cli/README.md

     - download only selected items (by index)
 - See which bundles have unclaimed keys
 - Check your Humble Bundle Choices in current and previous months
+- Search through all your purchases for a specific product

 ## Install
 Option 1: Download the binaries in the [Releases][releases] page.
 Windows, macOS and Linux are supported.